Guuzzeji/yt-scissors/README.md

 <h1 align="center">YouTube-Scissors</h1>

 A simple api (npm library) that allows you to divide a YouTube video into multiple separate videos base on a video's time stamps.
-Built on top of ffmpeg and JavaScript / Node.js.
+Built on top of ffmpeg and JavaScript.

 If you are looking for a CLI verison of this library look [here](https://github.com/Guuzzeji/youtube-scissors-cli)

 ## 💡 Features

+- Can generate multiple videos or extract a single video, based on a YouTube video's time stamps (time stamps from a comment, video description, or chapters)
-> **Important:** You must either have the video already downloaded or have a Buffer of the video for this api to work.
+  - **Important:** For this library to work you must either have the YouTube video already downloaded or have a Buffer of the YouTube video

-- Can generate time codes from a YouTube video's chapters, comment, or description

-- Built on top of ffmpeg

 - Will automatically download ffmpeg for your current operating system
   - **Note:** Cannot automatically download ffmpeg for MacOS.
 You have to download and add it yourself.
 [FFmpeg Downloads]( https://ffmpeg.org/download.html)

-- Can generate multiple videos or extract a single video, based on a YouTube video's time stamps (time stamps from a comment, video description, or chapters)
+- Can generate time codes from a YouTube video's chapters, comment, or description.

+- You can use this libary on top of any YouTube download API.

+- Built on top of ffmpeg

+- 100% Open Source (MIT license)

 ## 🚀 Install